 When work eventually commences on the interior we expect the hall to be ‘up to its ears’ in mess, thus we have packed and moved, and covered all artefacts and display cabinets.
 Remember how organised and professional our display space used to look (just check on the home page if you don’t) well now it looks like this and it’s all rather dispiriting at present.

 Packing and wrapping was a barrel of laughs (not) and quite challenging but thanks to our team of wonderful volunteers we now have a display area which looks like it has been visited by Christo (the artist who likes to wrap things).

 Naturally the Museum will be closed to the public until the interior onsite work has been completed and the debris cleared.
 We will then assess the situation, re-establish the displays and reopen to the extent possible as soon as possible.
 The brick walls will need to remain exposed to the air for several months while they dry out, and any future replastering will be dependent on the building’s manager (Mount Alexander Shire Council) securing further funds.
 Thus future visitors should expect to see our exhibition against a backdrop of ‘naked’ brick walling and the distressed remains of decorative plasterwork.
-The History Research Centre will be open on Fridays as usual.
+The History Research Centre remained open as usual.